quixio/quix-streams/docs/api-reference/csharp/TimeseriesBufferProducer.md

 ## TimeseriesBufferProducer Class

-Class used to write time-series to [IStreamProducer](IStreamProducer.md 'QuixStreams.Streaming.IStreamProducer') in a buffered manner
+A class for producing timeseries data to an [IStreamProducer](IStreamProducer.md 'QuixStreams.Streaming.IStreamProducer') in a buffered manner.

 ```csharp
 public class TimeseriesBufferProducer : QuixStreams.Streaming.Models.TimeseriesBuffer